brizo-lab/driftly/README.md

 # DRIFTLY

 Driftly is a web app that humorously suggests the best destinations for digital nomads depending on real-time weather conditions.
-By mimicking a fake agency, Driftly exaggerates the marketing discourse of digital nomad hubs.
+By mimicking a travel agency, Driftly exaggerates the marketing discourse of digital nomad hubs.
 As a result, remote, or lesser-known places are recommended.

 ## 🛠️ Technologies Used